Gil Cuadros

 Gil Cuadros (July 22, 1962 – August 29, 1996) was an American gay poet, essayist, and ceramist known for his writing on the impact of AIDS.

 Biography

 Cuadros grew up in Montebello, California with parents from Northern California.
-He did not have a close relationship with his father.
 He attended Schurr High School, where he met photographer Laura Aguilar, with whom he remained close friends throughout his life.
-After high school, Gil Cuadros attended East Los Angeles Community College for one year before transferring to Pasadena City College.
+After high school, Cuadros attended East Los Angeles Community College for one year before transferring to Pasadena City College.
 Cuadros worked at a photo lab where he met his lover, John Edward Milosch.
-In 1987, Milosch died and Cuadros was diagnosed with AIDS.
+In 1987, Milosch died of AIDS and Cuadros was diagnosed with the disease.

 Laura Aguilar encouraged Cuadros to attend Terry Wolverton's writing workshops for people with HIV at the Los Angeles Gay and Lesbian Center, which Cuadros did in 1988, igniting a passion for writing.
-Despite initially being told that he had six months to live, Cuadros lived for eight years after his diagnosis, stating that "writing literally saved my life or at least extended my life."
+Despite initially being told that he had six months to live, Cuadros lived for eight years after his diagnosis, stating that "writing literally saved my life or at least extended my life"..